The Tree That Rocked The Music Industry

 And he had reason to worry.

-New regulations on the international movements of rosewood have hit hard in parts of the music industry, which has long relied on rosewood as a "tonewood" used in many kinds of instruments, including guitars, cellos and clarinets.
+New regulations on the international movement of rosewood have hit hard in parts of the music industry, which has long relied on rosewood as a "tonewood" used in many kinds of instruments, including guitars, cellos and clarinets.

 The reason for the crackdown, and for Katz's anxiety?
 China.
 Specifically, Chinese consumers' growing demand for rosewood or "hongmu" furniture.